-Patch parameters can be controlled by the rotary knobs ontrol change messages (CCs) using a mapping system.
+Patch parameters can be controlled by the rotary knobs on MIDI control change messages (CCs) using a mapping system.
 In FATCH mode these settings are saved and recalled with the active patch whilst in GLOBAL mode the mapping is fixed regardless of the active patch.